UGM-27 Polaris: STARS

-STARS, the Strategic Target System program, is a BMDO program managed by the U. S. Army Space and Strategic Defense Command (SSDC).
+STARS, the Strategic Target System program, is a BMDO program managed by the US Army Space and Strategic Defense Command (SSDC).
 It began in 1985 in response to concerns that the supply of surplus Minuteman I boosters used to launch targets and other experiments on intercontinental ballistic missile flight trajectories in support of the Strategic Defense Initiative would be depleted by 1988.
 SSDC tasked Sandia National Laboratories, a Department of Energy laboratory, to develop an alternative launch vehicle using surplus Polaris boosters.
 The Sandia National Laboratories developed two STARS booster configurations: STARS I and STARS II.